aghorler/WebRTC-Leak-Prevent/DOCUMENTATION.md

 In your case, the default settings should prevent leaks.

-*WebRTC IP handling policy* is set to `Use the default public interface only` by default, and the equivalent legacy option, `Prevent WebRTC from using routes other than the default route`, is set to `true` by default.
+*WebRTC IP handling policy* is set to `Use the default public interface only` by default.

 --
 **I'm using a VPN in the form of a browser extension.**

-These VPNs are considered proxies in Chromium.
+These VPNs are considered proxies in Chrome.

 Set *WebRTC IP handling policy* to `Disable non-proxied UDP (force proxy)`.